biowpn/bioweapon/_posts/2023-08-01-std-format.md

 It still doesn't work.
 And there are walls of error texts.

 Thankfully, as C++ programmers we're already used to dealing with walls of error text.
-Here was my then throught process:
+Here was my then thought process:

 The direct error is: